ansible-community/ansible-bender/docs/configuration.md

 ## Target image metadata

 With dockerfiles, this is being usally done with instructions such as `LABEL`, `ENV` or `EXPOSE`.
 Bender supports two ways of configuring the metadata:

 * Setting specific Ansible variables inside your playbook.
 * CLI options of `ansible-bender build`.

 ### Via playbook vars

-**This feature is present in git master only, it was not released yet.**

 Configuration is done using a top-level Ansible variable `ansible_bender`.
 All the values are nested under it.
 The values are processed before a build starts.